Ambrose Kingsland: Residences

 Kingsland's home was at 114 Fifth Avenue (southwest corner at 17th Street), now the site of a Banana Republic store.

 In 1866, Kingsland purchased Hunter Island, now part of Pelham Bay Park in the Bronx, for $127,501.
-Sometime later, he purchased a sizeable estate on the Hudson River in North Tarrytown (present day Sleepy Hollow).
+Around the same time or earlier, he purchased a sizeable estate on the Hudson River in North Tarrytown (present day Sleepy Hollow).
+According to local historian Henry Steiner, by the 1870s, his lands extended over the northern Sleepy Hollow area and the area surrounding Tarrytown Lakes; it included the Upper Mills section of the former colonial Philipsburg Manor with the historic Philipsburg Manor House.
+Kingsland built a stone house on a Hudson River promontory that became known as Kingsland Point.

 The sale of this land by his heirs to the Mobile Company of America, an early automotive manufacturer, helped open North Tarrytown's 20th century era as a major automotive factory town.
-In the 1920s, a parcel of the former estate where Kingsland's mansion once stood was acquired by New York's Westchester County and converted into a public park named Kingsland Point Park.

 Waterfront area of Sleepy Hollow's Kingsland Point Park in 2024.

 Legacy

-A Hudson River waterfront park, Kingsland Point Park, in the Village of Sleepy Hollow, in Westchester County, still bears Kingsland's name, as does Kingsland Avenue in the Greenpoint neighborhood of Brooklyn, which he helped survey.
+In the 1920s, a parcel of the former estate where Kingsland's mansion once stood was acquired by New York's Westchester County and converted into a public park named Kingsland Point Park.
+That park still bears Kingsland's name, as does Kingsland Avenue in the Greenpoint neighborhood of Brooklyn, which he helped survey.
 There is also a Kingsland Avenue in the Baychester section of the Bronx.